Porges/ways-to-play/articles/games/leap-frog.md

 board randomly filled with white, red, yellow, and green pieces."/><figcaption>A sample initial configuration for Murray’s variation.</figcaption></figure>

-@Murray2 [pp. 93–94] invented a variant in 1898.
+Murray [@Murray2, pp. 93–94] invented a variant in 1898.
 The undifferentiated pieces are replaced by pieces coloured white, yellow, red, and green, in the ratios 4:3:2:1.
 The pieces now count points according to these ratios (i.e. green is worth 4 points while white is worth 1).
 To set up the board, the pieces are arranged randomly on the squares, and the first player must remove a white piece to begin.
 The player with the highest point value of pieces taken at the end wins.

 <table> <caption>Example piece counts for different board sizes</caption>
 <thead><tr><th>Board